yinze00/yinze00/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on [pinduoduo](https://www.pinduoduo.com/index.html)
+- 🔭 I’m currently working on [TikTok](https:/tiktok.com) as an Recommender System Engineer.
 - 📫 How to reach me: yinze_wjw@qq.com
-- 😄 Pronouns: 胤泽
 <!--
 **yinze00/yinze00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.